brickee/HyTrel/checkpoints/readme.txt

-Put the checkpoint in this directory.
+Put the checkpoints in this directory.